Adding audio connectors on your PC front can be problematic when you don't know what is going on;

-The following front-panel schematics show how the jacks are connected to the cable and connector that goes to the motherboard:
+The following front-panel schematics show how the jacks are connected to the cable with female connector that goes to the motherboard:

 The motherboard detects that it is a HDaudio frontpanel when pin 4 (presence#) is connected to ground on the frontpanel.